prysmaticlabs/prysm/README.md

 ## Becoming a Proposer

-The proposer node can be started with the following command:
+The proposer node (collator) can be started with the following command:

-    geth sharding-proposer --password /path/to/your/password.txt
+    geth sharding-collation --password /path/to/your/password.txt

 Proposers are tasked with state execution, so they will process and validate pending transactions in the Geth node and create collations with headers that are then broadcast to a proposals pool along with an ETH deposit.